Why did we launch the review?

 March 2013.
 Volume II: “Access Denied?”

-Since the publication of our original report in September 2012, our Helpless has continued to receive an increasing number of calls related to primary care issues.
+Since the publication of our original report in September 2012, our Helpline has continued to receive an increasing number of calls related to primary care issues.

 Government reforms seek to build a new system upon the foundations of co-production, shared decision making and the ethos of “no decision about me without me”.
 However, if these concepts are to become more than just words, they will need to be supported by a knowledgeable and empowered patient able to understand and properly access the new NHS system.